inivekin/abosa/abosa.typ

 that steals the air when lungs unfold, ensaring caring words in silt.
 In hysteresis o threshold,
-my neck an arms caved-in as stocks, an unatoned I'll stay til auld, am locked, a stane among the rocks.
+my neck an arms cave-in as stocks, an unatoned I'll stay til auld, am locked, a stane among the rocks.
 An in the dark, an in the cold